JoseSK999/floresta-docs/src/ch07-02-handling-peer-messages.md

 3. **Processing Peer Messages**: Simultaneously, the loop listens for messages from the TCP actor via `self.actor_receiver`.
 Depending on the type of message received:
     - Error: If an error is reported (closed channel or `ReaderMessage::Error`), the loop exits with the error.
-    - Block Message: If a block is received, it is forwarded to `UtreexoNode` using `send_to_node`.
-    - Generic Message: Other peer messages are processed by the `handle_peer_message` method.
+    - Message: Peer messages are processed by the `handle_peer_message` method.

 ```rust
 # // Path: floresta-wire/src/p2p_wire/peer.rs